-- A. Meet the safety requirements as outlined in the TTR. - B. Have operating suspension on all wheels. - C. The chassis must be equally distributed along the centerline of the car. - D. The body style may be open or closed wheel.
+- A. Meet the safety requirements as outlined in the TTR sections 9 and 10 of these SUPPS. - B. Have operating suspension on all wheels. - C. The chassis must be equally distributed along the centerline of the car. - D. The body style may be open or closed wheel. - E. Cars with original factory body panels removed and Kit cars (example, Miata Karts, Vette Karts, Goblin, Exocet and similar builds) are required to have a minimum of 2 bars incorporated in the roll cage in the door area on both sides of the car.
+The uppermost bar shall land in the area between the driver's shoulder and above the elbow.